crossplane/docs/content/master/concepts/composition-revisions.md

 ## Using Composition Revisions

-When you enable Composition Revisions three things happen:
+When Composition Revisions are enabled three things happen:

 1. Crossplane creates a `CompositionRevision` for each `Composition` update.
 1. Composite Resources gain a `spec.compositionRevisionRef` field that specifies